vipulnaik/diet-exercise-health/profile-information/health-profile.md

 All the atherogenic particles have an apolipoprotein on them called apolipoprotein B (Apo B, more specifically Apo B-100; by default here, "Apo B" is shorthand for "Apo B-100").
-There are two feature of apo B that make it a good way to gauge the concentration of atherogenic
+There are two feature of Apo B that make it a good way to gauge the concentration of atherogenic
 particles: